-Developing and Implementing an Affirmative Action Program for Women and Minorities (16 hrs.)
+Developing and Implementing an Affirmative Action Program (16 hrs.)

 This course concentrates on the development and implementation of Executive Order 11246 Affirmative Action Programs (AAPs).
 The course covers the law of affirmative action (constitutional, statutory and regulatory) and development and implementation of an AAP pursuant to U.S. Department of Labor regulations governing federal contractors.
 Participants will learn about job group formation, labor market availability determinations, incumbency assessments, goal establishment and attainment, analytical tools, record keeping requirements, and Office of Federal Contract Compliance Programs compliance evaluations.
 (CAAP requirement)